heitorado/MyMoviesHistory/README.md

 `$ cd MyMoviesHistory`

 Inside the folder, run
-`$ bundle install` to install required gems, then
+`$ bundle install` to install required gems, then run

 `$ rails s` to start rails server on port 3000

+Finally, use
-`$ rails db:migrate` to migrate the db created with scaffold
+`$ rails db:migrate`
+to migrate the db created with scaffold

 You can then access the app by typing:
 `localhost:3000`